anubhutivyas/RL/docs/advanced/algorithm-development/index.md

 ### **Loss Functions**
 Comprehensive guide to loss functions in NeMo RL, from mathematical foundations and design principles to practical implementation and optimization strategies.

-### **Multi-Objective Training and Optimization**
-Learn to combine multiple loss functions and objectives in a single training pipeline.
-Balance competing objectives like accuracy, efficiency, and safety while maintaining training stability.

-### **Curriculum Learning**
-Implement progressive difficulty scheduling to improve training efficiency and model performance.
-Design adaptive curricula that respond to model progress and learning dynamics.

 ### **Custom Algorithm Development**
-Learn to develop custom algorithms for specialized use cases, including custom DPO and GRPO implementations.
+Learn to develop custom algorithms for specialized use cases, including custom DPO implementations using real NeMo RL patterns.

+### **Hyperparameter Optimization**
+Systematic approaches to finding optimal training configurations using the actual hyperparameters and configuration patterns from the NeMo RL codebase.

 ## Core Topics

-::::{grid} 1 2 2 2
+::::{grid} 4
 :gutter: 2 2 2 2

-:::{grid-item-card} {octicon}`function;1.5em;sd-mr-1` Mathematical Foundations
+:::{grid-item-card} {octicon}`code;1.5em;sd-mr-1` Mathematical Foundations
 :link: mathematical-foundations
 :link-type: doc